yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 <img src="https://github.com/user-attachments/assets/a4a4262e-06d7-44a0-b135-d144125a8d61" width="200" />
 <img src="https://github.com/user-attachments/assets/89033553-32aa-4a30-83ae-b390d4f5c137" width="560" />

-**insights:**

-####333Let’s dive into the year’s sales data. sales started at R$127,550 in January 2017 and exhibited a consistent upward trajectory.
-The peak sales occurred in November 2017, reaching R$1153,53k.
-Notably, the surge in orders around November 24 was likely attributed to the Black Friday event.
-Following the peak, sales declined to R$966,51k in February 2018 and stabilized within the range of R$1120.68k to R$1128.84k until May 2018.
-Subsequently, sales experienced a decline to R$985.41k by August,2018.
+Let’s explore the 2017–2018 sales data. sales started at R$127,550 in January 2017 and followed a consistent upward trend, peaking at R$1,153,530 in November 2017, likely driven by a surge in orders during Black Friday (around November 24).
+Sales then declined to R$966,51k in February 2018 and stabilized within the range of R$1120.68k to R$1128.84k until May 2018.
+By August 2018, sales dropped to R$985,410.
+Overall, 2017 exhibited strong, consistent growth, while 2018 showed significant growth but lacked a sustained upward trend, plateauing instead.

-A comparative analysis of the January–August period in 2018 demonstrates a 143% increase in sales compared to the corresponding period in 2017.
-However, despite this substantial growth, 2018 lacked a sustained upward trend, with sales reaching a plateau, unlike the consistent growth trajectory observed in 2017.

-Correspondingly, orders and customers both experienced significantly growth in 2018

 **2.5 How are sales orders distributed across different geographical regions?**